-The Center for Anatomical Sciences (CAS) is dedicated to the education and training of medical, allied health, and graduate students in the anatomical sciences at UNT Health Science Center.
+The Center for Anatomical Sciences (CAS) is dedicated to training medical, allied health, and graduate students in the anatomical sciences at the University of North Texas Health Science Center.

 To provide quality educational and outreach activities, and create opportunities for scholarship in the anatomical sciences and allied fields.